 The survey of 2,000 adults found that the average footwear collection of UK males is worth £861, compared to £789 for females.
 This typically comprised of 19 pairs including eight pairs of trainers, five pairs of smart shoes, two pairs of boots, two pairs of sandals or flip-flops, one pair of football boots, and one pair of wellies.

 The men surveyed had bought an average of three pairs of shoes in the last year, while women had bought only two.
+We think an underrated choice are mens loafers, a versatile shoe that we feel is understated.
 Men also owned five more pairs of trainers than women on average.

 The larger shoe collection for men can partly be attributed to the fact that women are more likely to sell shoes in their collection that they rarely wear or don’t fit well, with 32% of women having sold a pair of shoes in the last year, compared to only 17% of men.